abdulrahim2002/Web-3-Article-Sharing-Application/README.md

 # Web-3-Article-Sharing-Application

+An article/blog/text sharing website like medium, twitter.
+Where users can read articles by executing a transaction on the blockchain.
+The articles are implemented as ERC1155 token, which require access key to open.
+Articles can be paid or free to claim.
+Users need to execute a transactions on the blockchain to read any article.

 A web3 application, to read articles.
 The articles require access key, implemented as ERC1155 semi-fungible token.
 View contract code [here](https://github.com/abdulrahim2002/Web-3-Article-Sharing-Application/blob/main/DropERC1155.sol).

 ## Features: